solygambas/next-projects/README.md

 # NextJS Projects

-This repo is made of 2 project:
+This repo is made of 2 projects:

 1. [**NextEvents**](#nextevents): ...
 2. [**Blog**](#blog): ...